What entree are you preparing for the holidays? Is it challenging to make?

 You’ll be using spinach and mushrooms plus parmesan.

-Additionally, in the roasting pan, you’ll have roasted carrots, onions, and potatoes.
+In the roasting pan, you’ll also have roasted carrots, onions, and potatoes.

-There may not be a need for additional side dishes, but you could add any of the following if you prefer.
+Additional side dishes may not be needed, but you could add any of the following if you prefer.

 - artichoke and rapini